SidharthaKumarMalla/FreightFox/BUSINESS_ANSWERS.md

 GROUP  BY carrier_id
 ORDER  BY avg_deviation_pct DESC;
 ```
+**Business Reasoning:**

+Distance alone does not explain freight cost.
+The consistently higher pricing of CARR_07 suggests that it may represent a premium or specialized logistics service rather than a pricing error.

+**Recommendation:**

+- Validate whether CARR_07's higher pricing is justified through premium services or better SLAs.
+- If there is no business justification, review pricing agreements or shift shipments to more cost-effective carriers.
 ---

 ## Q3.
 Which customer(s) are experiencing the most delivery delays?
 Carrier-driven, region-driven, or something else?